NicoHood/PinChangeInterrupt/Readme.md

 * Usable on every standard Arduino and Attiny as well
 * Uses less ram & flash than normal Interrupts
 * Implementation is fast and compact
-* Ports can be manually deactivated in the .h file
+* Ports/Pins can be manually deactivated in the .h file
+* API and LowLevel option
+* .a linkage optimization

 **Supported pins for PinChangeInterrupt:**
 ```